zadjii/nebula/docs/multiple-hosts-spec.md

     * see `host.models.Cloud.modified_between()`
 - [ ] Add support for mirroring with multiple hosts
     * I might need to just run the feature test to see what breaks.
     * If the first param to `recv_file_tree` is None, then `do_recv_file_transfer` is going to return an error.
-With multile hosts, I believe this is a path that's actually hittable.
+With multiple hosts, I believe this is a path that's actually hittable.
 Unfortunately, during mirroring, there won't be a HostController that's been initialized yet.
+- [ ] Fix whatever is going on with the `FileSyncProposalMessage` in `Host.models.Cloud::get_change_proposals`
+- [ ] Fix whatever is going on with the `child_unsynced` in `Host.models.Cloud::modified_between`
+- [ ] There's a whole ton of "TODOs" listed in `local_updates.py:new_main_thread`.
+They should probably be tracked.
-- [ ]
+- [ ] `Host.models.Cloud::generate_handshake` - I don't think that
+  `HostHandshakeMessage` should be used anymore, or it should only be used for the IP/SSL updates.

 ### File Opening
 This kinda makes it clearer why there was a "ClientFilePut" originally.
 The Put was just a blind write.
 "Open" is a different verb from "write".
 We'd have to make sure we tell other hosts that we're opening the file.
 When other clients attempt to open the file on other hosts, they'll need to come to the host it's already open on.
 We'd need to handle what should happen if a host fails to communicate that the file is no longer open (what if the host goes offline?)
 Additionally, what happens if a host H_a is offline while a client opens a file with hosts H_b...H_n, then H_a comes back online and C_b connects to H_a and tries to read/write the file?

 Maybe FileOpens should be tracked in the DB in a similar way.
 When a host asks for all the updates since the time it went offline, if there are outstanding open files, then that should be included in the list of state to sync.

 ### Deleting files